renatoleme/heytinget/README.md

 ![Usage](res/usage_ex.gif)
 </div>

-Please notice that the program output **every** counter-model that is founded.
+Please notice that the program output **every** counter-model that is found.

 ## Future work